 How Can We Collaborate?

 Need editorial management for your book project?
-Sun Lit has successfully worked with multicultural authors, agents, and publishers on print, hybrid, and digital publishing projects for over 20 years.
+Sun Lit has successfully worked with multicultural authors, agents, and publishers on print, hybrid, and digital publishing projects for over a decade.
 We are agile and informed.

 Our global network of multicultural consultants has been thoughtfully built over years of relationship and trust, centering Own Voice-expertise in diversity & accessibility reading, cultural proficiency, and craft excellence.
 Over 100 literary experts, editors, beta readers, reviewers and consultants are available to support your project.

 Sun Lit accepts a select roster of author & publishing projects for consultation and deep support from vision to editorial development to successful querying & publishing for multicultural women's, young adult, and children's genres.

 Sun Lit's client projects have included editorial reviews, manuscript critique, beta reader programs and Own Voice reviews in multicultural projects for traditional, hybrid, and digital publishing.
 Some of Sun Lit's author and publisher collaborations include Barnes & Noble Press, Lulu, KDP, Artisan Books, Chronicle, She Writes, Familius, National Geographic, Scholastic Publisher, Seventy Seven Press, Heinemann Publisher, and Houghton Mifflin Harcourt.

 Want to check out Sun Lit's book and content recommendations for writing & craft, cultural intelligence, and good reading?
 Some of Sun Lit's core multicultural & accessibility reviewers + their work is proudly featured here.
 This list is organic and growing.
 Browse our Shelf.

 Why "Own Voices" matter and why we center them for publication and consultation.
 Learn more.

 Sun Literary has supported and served as advisor to the following literary publications.